mavrajgranit/CartPole-RL/ReadMe.md

 ## Q-Learning(Fixed Targets, Memory)
 Epochs = 30000, Replacement-Interval = 150, γ = 0.99, Exploration = 6%, Learning-Rate = 0.00025, Memorysize = 500, Batchsize = 8, Warmup-Steps = 150
 Unstable and performs poorly after there is no exploration or a high rewardmean is reached.
-Can be solve by using a Learning-Rate scheduler.

 <p float="left">
   <img src="./Plots/CartPole-TMQ/meanreward.png" width="425" />